 So last week I told you that I needed to book tickets for my son to come home from Australia.
 I was determined to get it for the cheapest possible price so I checked around online.
 I realise that each day I checked, the price of the tickets went up.
 I spoke to a few people about this and what I basically learned is that with the ‘cookies’ policies nowadays on most sites, they know that I’m shopping around for tickets.
 So they manipulated things in such a way that I was only seeing those expensive prices.
 Well, I heard there’s a way you can delete cache or something so it clears your previous searches.

-Since I haven’t got round to how the clear cache yet, nor go into the incognito mode, I tried something else.
+Since I haven’t got round to how to clear cache yet, nor go into the incognito mode, I tried something else.
 I’m in one of those Facebook groups that deal with travel so I asked in the group about ways I could get this trip for as cheap as possible.
 To be honest, I got lots of responses but it seemed some people didn’t read the question carefully so their answers were all over the place.
-There was even a lady who suggested I get him a deal that would see him travelling through several countries (lots) before he finally got home!
-As if 24 hours travelling wasn’t already enough!
+There was even a lady who suggested I get him a deal that would see him traveling through several countries (lots) before he finally got home!
+As if 24 hours traveling wasn’t already enough!

-I needed just a one-way trip and, just as I settled on how to get the tickets, this lady suggested that buying a 2-way ticket would probably work out cheaper.
+I needed just a one-way trip ticket and, just as I settled on how to get the tickets, this lady suggested that buying a 2-way ticket would probably work out cheaper.
 I would be too mad at myself to actually go back and check so I didn’t.
 Would you have gone back to check?

 Anyway, there’s this online travel agency that I always use (Dial-a-flight) and I have even come to ‘know’ one of the guys there so when I ring up, I always ask for him by name.
 Somehow, I always got the impression that he is looking out for me and giving me the best deals possible.
 Well. the price he quoted was £159 more than what my son said he could get the ticket for!
 So, of course, I told Martin I would ring back if I needed to.
 I haven’t called him back.

 It actually worked out cheaper to do a bank transfer of the money to my son and he bought the tickets there in Australia.
 Sometimes it’s just a simple thing that will save us money.
-I am so glad that I stayed within my budget and got that out the way.
+I am so glad that I stayed within my budget and got that out of the way.

 It’s been so cold and wet recently that none of us really want to go out.
 Thankfully, that was a big saver for me and so instead of going out, we played games indoors such as Jacks, Kahoot, Uno, and Boy/Girl/Animal/Place/Thing.
 Do you remember any of those old time favourites?
 It was nostalgic and I found that I still remembered how to play these games and win the little ones.
 Funny, I wouldn’t have a clue how to play a game on the PlayStation or even how to use Snapchat!